docQodly/docs/docs/language/basics/lang-picture.md

 :::note Notes

-- In order to use the | operator, Pict1 and Pict2 must have exactly the same dimension.
+- In order to use the `|` operator, Pict1 and Pict2 must have exactly the same dimension.
 If both pictures are a different size, the operation Pict1 | Pict2 produces a blank picture.
-- The `COMBINE PICTURES` command can be used to superimpose pictures while keeping the characteristics of each source picture in the resulting picture.
+- The [`combinePictures`](../picture.md#combinePicture) command can be used to superimpose pictures while keeping the characteristics of each source picture in the resulting picture.
-- Additional operations can be performed on pictures using the `TRANSFORM PICTURE` command.
+- Additional operations can be performed on pictures using the [`transformPicture`](../picture.md#transformPicture) command.
-- There is no comparison operators on pictures, however 4D proposes the `Equal picture` command to compare two pictures.
+- There is no comparison operators on pictures, however QodlyScript proposes the [`equalPicture`](../picture.md#equalPicture) command to compare two pictures.

 :::